gravitational/teleport/rfd/0144-client-tools-updates.md

 Automatic updates configuration has been updated.
 ```

-By default, all Cloud clusters will be opted into `tools_auto_update: on`.
+By default, all Cloud clusters will be opted into `tools_autoupdate: on`.
 All
-self-hosted clusters will be opted into `tools_auto_update: off`.
+self-hosted clusters will be opted into `tools_autoupdate: off`.

 ```yaml
 kind: autoupdate_version